AndresNamm/incidentshk/_preprocessing-gothrough/01-Qgis.markdown

 + spherical - coordinates in longitude, latitude.
 Example wgs84.
 Coordinates on the sphere.

-To conver files in HK 1980 coordinate to wgs1984 you can use this site. https://www.geodetic.gov.hk/smo/en/tform/tform.aspx
+To convert files in HK 1980 coordinate to wgs1984 you can use this site. https://www.geodetic.gov.hk/smo/en/tform/tform.aspx

 __References__